ntworm/Fxhash_Template_HYDRA_with_P5/README.md

 # Fxhash_Template_HYDRA_with_P5
-Resolution to use Hydra.js within P5, thus enabling a more open way to combine the two most used visual tools in FXHASH.
+Solution to use Hydra.js within P5, thus enabling a more open way to combine the two most used visual tools in FXHASH.

 You will need to have nodejs installed.